 No matter the severity of your hearing loss, there’s a hearing aid designed to fit your hearing needs, lifestyle and personality.
 Like most technology, hearing aids vary from economical models that simply amplify sound to more expensive models with wireless technology and state-of-the-art features such as deep neural networks.
 You’ll want to do a little bit of research and ask some questions before you determine which is best suited for you, especially if you’re an active individual who’s looking forward to enjoying a recreational summer.

 Here are some topics to discuss with your physician or audiologist after you’ve had a thorough hearing evaluation and determined the cause and severity of your hearing loss.

 1. Tell them how active you are.
-If you’d rather be at the ballpark watching the Boys of Summer than on the couch in front of your television, ask if you’re a candidate for the Oticon Agil.
-Oticon’s Agil family of hearing aids are designed to improve your ability to hear and understand in noisy, crowded environments, such as restaurants and sporting events.
-The advanced technology decreases the amount of concentration you need to understand so you can relax and enjoy the game.
+If you’d rather be at the ballpark watching the Boys of Summer than on the couch in front of your television, ask if you’re a candidate for hearing aids designed to improve your ability to hear and understand in noisy, crowded environments, such as restaurants and sporting events.
+Advanced technology decreases the amount of concentration you need to understand so you can relax and enjoy the game.

 If you’d rather be playing a round of golf or game of tennis than sitting courtside, ask your hearing health professional if an in-the-ear (ITC) style is best for you.
 Because the receivers are protected by your outer ear, the amount of wind noise you hear is minimized.
 ITCs are typically easier to use with a telephone and are best for those with mild to moderate hearing loss.